 Continue to Chepstow Castle in the Wye Valley where, according to legend, Arthur and his knights are said to be sleeping in a cliffside cave below the Norman castle.

 Chepstow Castle is in the care of Cadw.
 Register with the Cadw Tour Operator Scheme (CTOS) to become a member of Cadw’s online group booking scheme.
 Members benefit from preferential trade rates and discounts, complimentary admission for your tour leader, complimentary introductions to Cadw monuments, enhanced information for existing tours and invoicing following your visit.
-Site Entry tickets are currently released one week in advance of visit.
-See Cadw Admissions for more information.
+Travel Trade Explorer Passes can also be purchased.
+Please contact cadwcommercial@gov.wales.

-The M4 motorway takes you to Neath Port Talbot and the nearby Craig-y-Ddinas, an extensive cave system that meanders beneath Dinas Rock.
+Travel west on the M4 motorway to Neath Port Talbot and nearby Craig-y-Ddinas, an extensive cave system that meanders beneath Dinas Rock.
 Arthur and his knights are said to have been seen guarding a huge treasure near this location.

 Approximate distance: 100 miles (160km)